hailehust/university/README.md

 # university
 OOP-DATABASE project
 JAVA core + JAVA Swing + MySQL
-# for testing: please see the "user and installation" file
+# for testing: please see the "Installation and user's guide" file